MohammedBoure/Shoppica-BackEnd/docs/en/user.md

 # User API Documentation

-This document provides detailed information about the User API endpoints implemented in the Flask Blueprint `users`.
+This document provides detailed information about the User API endpoints implemented using the `UserManager` class.
 Each endpoint is described with its purpose, HTTP method, required authentication, inputs, outputs, and possible error responses.
+The API interacts with the `users` table in a SQLite database via SQLAlchemy.

 ## Authentication
-- Most endpoints require session-based authentication using the `@session_required` decorator, which checks for a valid `user_id` in the session.
+- Most endpoints require session-based authentication, typically enforced by a `@session_required` decorator, which checks for a valid `user_id` in the session.
-- Some endpoints (e.g., `/users` GET, `/users/<int:user_id>` DELETE, `/users/search`, `/users/clear-all`) require admin privileges, enforced by the `@admin_required` decorator.
+- Endpoints requiring admin privileges (e.g., `/users`, `/users/<int:user_id>` DELETE, `/users/search`, `/users/clear-all`, `/users/count`) are restricted to users with `is_admin=1`, enforced by an `@admin_required` decorator.
-- The `current_user_id` is extracted from the session as an integer, and the `is_admin` flag (boolean) determines if the user has admin privileges.
+- The `current_user_id` is extracted from the session as an integer, and the `is_admin` flag (stored as an integer `0` or `1`) determines admin privileges.
 - The `/users` POST endpoint does not require authentication, allowing anyone to register a new user.

 ---